chshersh/zbg/README.md

 $ zbg commit           # Commit all local changes and write description

 $ zbg push             # Push the branch

+$ zbg done             # Switch to the main branch and delete the feature branch locally
 ```

 ### Experimenting, saving and re-applying